NGO-Algorithm-Audit/Bias_scan/README.md

 These observations do not establish prohibited *prima facie* discrimination.
 Rather, the identified disparities serve as a starting point to assess potential discrimination according to the context-sensitive legal doctrine, i.e., assessment of the legitimacy of the aim pursued and whether the means of achieving that aim are appropriate and necessary.
 For this qualitative assessment, we propose an expert-oriented deliberative method.
 Which allows policy makers, journalist, data subjects and other stakeholders to publicly review identified quantitative disparities against the requirements of non-discrimination law and ethics.
 In our two-pronged quantitative-qualitative solution, scalable statistical methods work in tandem with the normative capabilities of human subject matter experts to define fair AI on a case-by-case basis (see the solution overview Figure below).

-\* <sub>The implemented bias scan tool is based on the k-means Hierarchical Bias-Aware Clustering (HBAC) method as described in Misztal-Radecka, Indurkya, *Information Processing and Management*.
+<sub>**Note**: The implemented bias scan tool is based on the k-means Hierarchical Bias-Aware Clustering (HBAC) method as described in Misztal-Radecka, Indurkya, *Information Processing and Management*.
 Bias-Aware Hierarchical Clustering for detecting the discriminated groups of users in recommendation systems (2021).
 Additional research indicates that k-means HBAC, in comparison to other clustering algorithms, works best to detect bias in real-world datasets.</sub>

 ## Solution overview
 ![image](./images/Quantitative_qualitatitive.png)